denravonska/Gridcoin-Research/contrib/Gridcoin-DPOR/README.md

 dotnet publish -c Release -r [RuntimeIdentifier]
 ```

-**Note: replace [RuntimeIdentifier] with one of the target applications specified in `<RuntimeIdentifiers>` of the GridcoinDPOR.csproj file.
+*Note: replace [RuntimeIdentifier] with one of the target applications specified in `<RuntimeIdentifiers>` of the GridcoinDPOR.csproj file.
+If you want to add more RuntimeIdentifiers so that the source can be built for other platforms checkout the [available RIDS here][RIDS].
+Just append them to the string and then compile using the method below.*

 For example to cross-compile a Linux binary from another OS run the following: